 However, distinguishing between the bee species can sometimes be tricky, so as well as printing out these charts and scouring the sites below, you might like to take a look at my other page about bee identification.

 We often think of bees as being quite round, fluffy with black, yellow and white stripes.
-However, some are very small and dark.
+However, there are many different types of bees, and some are very small and dark.
 Some may be mistaken for black flies!

 Please be patient when downloading these identification posters and charts, as some of them can be a little slow - but worth the wait!

 A selection of charts to help you identify bees in your backyard, farm, school, or park.
 Regional guides.